Helsinki Summer School 2020 is cancelled due to the COVID-19 (coronavirus) outbreak

 Doctoral Programme in Philosophy, Arts and Society

-This course examines food from a multidisciplinary perspective, making use of anthropology, biology, ecology, sociology, psychology, economics, and philosophy.
+This course examines food from a multidisciplinary perspective, making use of anthropology, biology, ecology, sociology, psychology, economics, food sciences and philosophy.
 Students of these fields – advanced Bachelor’s level or at the Master’s level – are warmly invited to take this course.
 It is recommended for students in their 3rd year or beyond.

 This course examines philosophical and ethical aspects of human interactions with the natural world, especially regarding the sustainable production of food.
 With a rapidly growing population and consumption, humans affect the environment in ever-more detrimental ways.
 Roughly half of the Earth’s habitable land is dedicated to food, and about three-quarters of this for livestock.
 Food production is set within a larger context of environmental ethics: how do we value nature?
 We will examine such concepts as intrinsic value, species protection, and wilderness.
 Ultimately we must ask: How can humanity attain ‘strong sustainability’, which allows both ourselves and nature at large to flourish in the long run?